 - Bring the pot to a boil, stirring constantly.
 Boil for about 20 minutes, and then test the jam by spooning a small amount onto a very cold plate.
 If the jam gels it is ready, if it remains liquid, keep boiling, up to about 30 minutes.
 Mine took the full 30 minutes.
 If you are in doubt, keep boiling.

 - Ladle the hot jam (be very careful, it's super hot) into the jars, filling them almost full.
 Put the lids on and immediately turn the jars upside down.
-According to Elisa, this will effectively sterilize the contents.

 - When the jam has cooled, turn the jars upright and store in the refrigerator.
+Note: US health standards dictate that jam bottled this way should be refrigerated and eaten within a few weeks.
+It is not shelf stable according to American requirements.